These Are The Coloradans Allegedly Involved In Storming The U.S. Capitol On January 6

 Logan Grover, Erie

 People who know Grover, 43, alerted law enforcement to a social media post he made about attending the January 6 protest.
 In it he wrote, "I have no interest in violence.
 Sadly I recognize that violence is highly likely.
 I am not certain what is going to happen tomorrow.
 I am certain I need to be here."
 Grover, a 10-year-veteran of the Army Reserve who now lives in Erie, faced four charges for illegally entering the US Capitol and was arrested on April 28.
-On July 19, Grover accepted a plea agreement that means his charges are reduced to a single misdemeanor count.
+On July 19, Grover accepted a plea agreement that means his charges were reduced to a single misdemeanor count.

 Thomas Patrick Hamner, Peyton

 Hamner was arrested on November 9, 2021 in Colorado Springs on charges that included engaging in physical violence in a restricted building or grounds, civil disorder, and assaulting, resisting, or impeding certain officers with a dangerous weapon.
 Federal prosecutors said videos show Hamner fighting with police over a makeshift barricade they had erected out of bike racks, and later joining other rioters in using a large metal sign to try to break through the officers' line to get to the building.
 Pictures that investigators believe to be of Hamner were included in a deck of images of riot participants the FBI asked for the public's to help identify.
 Hamner pled guilty to one charge and was sentenced to up to 30 months in federal prison.
-Prosecutors continue to pursue five other counts against him.

 Jennifer Horvath, Colorado Springs